Xiahe mandible: Findings

 The Xiahe mandible consists of the right half of a partial mandible with two attached molars.
 The mandible was covered with a carbonate crust.
 Uranium-series dating of the carbonate crust places the mandible at over 160,000 years old.
 It predates Nwya Devu, hitherto the earliest known human presence in a high-altitude, low-oxygen environment, by about 120,000 years.

 Researchers failed in their attempts to extract DNA from the fossil.
 However, they succeeded in identifying surviving ancient proteome in the dentine of one of the molars of the fossil; the Xiahe proteome shares a closest phylogenetic match to that of the high coverage Denisovan fossil from Denisova Cave, Denisova 3.
 Protein analysis also shows that the Xiahe mandible exhibits a single amino acid polymorphism, COL1α2 R996K, that is only shared by one other specimen on record, Denisova 3; this polymorphism is not found in any other ancient or modern reference population.
 The mandible also exhibits a single amino acid polymorphism, COL2α1 E583G, that is unique to itself.
 By way of protein analysis, researchers concluded that the Xiahe specimen belonged to a population that was closely related to the Denisovan specimens from Denisova Cave.
 This is the first time that an ancient hominin was successfully identified using only protein analysis.
-It is the most complete known Denisovan fossil.
+It was the most complete known Denisovan fossil until the assignment of the Harbin cranium to the Denisovans by mitochondrial DNA sequencing and proteomics.
 This fossil discovery adds supporting evidence for the notion that archaic hominins were successful in adapting to a high-altitude, low-oxygen environment.

 The Xiahe mandible and its teeth exhibit general morphology that is typical of Middle Pleistocene hominin fossils.
 Researchers describe the mandible as being "very robust".
 The Xiahe mandible shares one obvious trait, large teeth, that is similar to the Denisovan fossils on record from Denisova Cave.
 The mandible also shows morphological similarities to some later East Asian fossils such as Penghu 1.